fetchai/ledger/docs/style-guide.md

 The most important aspect of this strong bond is that the destructor is *automatically* called when the code flow is exiting the encapsulating scope.
 This includes exits caused by an exception being thrown.

-Below are a few examples of how resources should be managed in the code:
+Below are a few examples of how resources should be managed in the code.

 ### Exception enabled environment and its impact on resource handling